Writing your first SCP

 Events and handlers

 pynetdicom uses an event-handler system to give access to data exchanged between AEs and as a way to customise the responses to service requests.
-Events come in two types: notification events, where where the user is notified some event has occurred, and intervention events, where the user must intervene in some way.
+Events come in two types: notification events, where the user is notified some event has occurred, and intervention events, where the user must intervene in some way.
 The idea is that you bind a callable function, the handler, to an event, and then when the event occurs the handler is called.

 There are two areas where user intervention is required: